Guy Morton Jr.

-Guy Morton Jr. (November 4, 1930 – May 11, 2014) was a Major League Baseball player.
+Guy Morton Jr. (November 4, 1930 – May 11, 2014) was an American Major League Baseball player.
 He struck out in his only major league at-bat with the Boston Red Sox in 1954.

 Morton was the son of the former pitcher Guy Morton, Sr. The younger Morton attended the University of Alabama.
-In 1954, he was the MVP of the Carolina League Greensboro Patriots.
+In 1954, he was the Most Valuable Player of the Carolina League for his performance with the Greensboro Patriots.

 Morton had a long career in the minor leagues, mostly as a catcher.

 After retiring from baseball, Morton became a Baptist minister.
 After retiring from that career, he wrote a weekly sports column for a local newspaper in Vermilion, Ohio.